Photo: Green-winged Teal

 If you are interested in developing a NAWCA grant proposal, please contact PLJV Conservation Delivery Leader Christopher Rustay at 505-243-0737 well in advance of the application deadline.
 All grant applications must be submitted through www.grants.gov.
 If you have not previously worked with the website, please access it at least three weeks prior to when you'd like to submit in order to receive a username and password.

 The NAWCA Small Grants Program can help fund small-scale wetlands projects anywhere within the PLJV boundaries.
 Principal conservation actions supported by the program are acquisition, enhancement and restoration of wetlands, streams or wetland-associated uplands, as well as long term leases of these habitats.
 Up to $75,000 in matching funds is available per project.
-The application deadline is in late October.
-This year, in addition to the regular application process, certain portions of the proposal will also need to be submitted under www.grants.gov.
+The application deadline is November 5, 2015.
+In addition to the regular application process, certain portions of the proposal will also need to be submitted under www.grants.gov.

 If a project has good wetland conservation value, brings partners together, and contributes to conservation plans, the project will rank well.
 NAWCA Small Grants have been used to fund a variety of wetland conservation practices in the PLJV region, from straight-out acquisition, like the Shaffer Playa project in Oklahoma, to invasive species removal, as demonstrated by a Huerfano Lake restoration project in Colorado.